Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 6.52.
 Write a program to print all even numbers from 100 to 1.
 6.53.
 Write a program to print all odd numbers from 100 to 1.
 6.54.
 Write a program to print all number from n to 1.
 6.55.
-Write a program to print all number from n to 1.
+Write a program to print all number who is divible by 5 from n to 1.
 6.56.
-Write a program to print all number who is divible by 5 from n to 1.
-6.57.
 Write a program to print all number who is divible by y from n to 1 (y < n).

 7. Pyramid